Back to all posts

 Once you’ve shut off the main supply, it’s a good idea to open a faucet on the lowest level of your home (like a basement sink) and the highest level (like an upstairs bathroom) to drain any remaining water from the pipes.
 This relieves pressure in the system and can minimize water damage while you wait for help or start a repair.
 This step is crucial because even with the main valve closed, there’s still water sitting in your plumbing.
 Draining it ensures the system is truly empty.
 Let’s walk through the specific steps for each valve type so you’ll be prepared to handle it like a pro when the time comes.

-Turning Off a Gate Valve
+How to Turn Off a Gate Valve

 If you’re looking at a round, wheel-like handle, you have a gate valve.
 To shut off the water, you’ll need to turn this handle clockwise.
 Just think “righty-tighty.”
 Keep turning the handle to the right until it stops moving completely.
 Unlike a light switch, this isn’t instantaneous; it will likely take several full rotations to close the internal gate that stops the water flow.
 Be firm but don’t use excessive force once it stops, as you could damage the valve stem.
 Once it’s fully tightened, the water to your home is shut off.
 To turn it back on later, you’ll simply reverse the process and turn it counter-clockwise (“lefty-loosey”) until it stops.

-Turning Off a Ball Valve
+How to Turn Off a Ball Valve

 A ball valve is easily identified by its lever-style handle.
 These are generally simpler and quicker to operate than gate valves.
 If the handle is parallel to the pipe, it means the valve is open and water is flowing.
 To shut off the water, you just need to give the handle a quarter turn so that it is perpendicular to the pipe.
 That’s it!
 The lever will stop once it’s fully closed.
 This clear visual cue—parallel for on, perpendicular for off—makes it incredibly easy to know the status of your water supply at a glance.
 To restore the water, just turn the handle back to its original parallel position.